mekline/lookit-data-processing/scripts/README.md

 - mp4Path_[suffix] - relative, from SESSION_DIR. '' if not created yet.
 - mp4Dur_[suffix] - duration of the mp4 in seconds; -1 if not created yet; 0 if could not be created.

-email: keys are profileIds (e.g. kim2.zlkjs), values are lists of emails sent regarding that child's participation in this study.
+email: keys are profileIds (e.g. kim2.zlkjs OR in new version uuids), values are lists of emails sent regarding that child's participation in this study.

 Note: suffix is 'whole' or 'trimmed'; these fields are created when updating video data, although others could also be added.